SCCapstone/FitbitTeam/README.md

 Password : 123456

 ## Fitbit Account
+Only one fitbit account may be logged in per account.
+Also do not reuse the same fitbit account for multiple users.
+Please make your own accounts and manually enter data to test functionality.
 To test the functionality of FitBit data, you can login to a FitBit account here: https://accounts.fitbit.com/login

 email: capstonefitbitteam@gmail.com

 password: capstone490

+Limitations:
+Fitbit API only allows servers to request Fitbit information from a user's account for the past 31 days.

 ## Code scaffolding